 Exams and Tests

-A blood differential test will be done to measure the percentage of each type of white blood cell in your blood.
+A white blood cell differential test will be done to measure the percentage of each type of white blood cell in your blood.

 Treatment depends on the cause of the low white blood cell count.
 For example, if a medicine is the cause, stopping or changing to another medicine may help.
 In other cases, medicines to help the body make more white blood cells will be used.

 Treating or removing the cause often results in a good outcome.